 Over the past decades, ITOPF has encouraged and promoted many R&D projects, and funded some, such as DISCOBIOL.
 Therefore, the creation of this Award in 2011 was a natural step for ITOPF’s shipowner Members and Associate Members, and their Protection and Indemnity (P&I) insurers who recognise the importance of nurturing high quality R&D.

-Since the Award was established, some £400,000 has been distributed to eight separate R&D projects worldwide on behalf of ITOPF's shipowners and their P&I insurers.
+Since the Award was established, more than £600,000 has been distributed to 12 separate R&D projects worldwide on behalf of ITOPF's shipowners and their P&I insurers.